bugsnag/bugsnag-js/packages/web-worker/README.md

 # @bugsnag/web-worker

-This package contains the web worker / service worker implementation of the Bugsnag library.
+This package contains the web worker / service worker implementation of the BugSnag library.

 **This package is still in the beta phase, so should be used with caution in production apps.**